michaeldfaber/spocker/README.md

 Priority

+- Run api in docker container with air instead of gin
-- Run api and mongo in docker containers
+- Run mongo in docker container
 - docker compose to run all components together

 Future